jasonamedina/Azure-VMWare-Solution-with-vWAN-Routing-Intent-and-Palo-Alto-Cloud-NGFW/README.md

 ### Azure Virtual Network connectivity

 The diagram shows how the Virtual WAN Hub1 advertises the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16) to the Spoke VNet.
 Unless on-premises has a specific route, it will use the default RFC 1918 addresses to send the traffic back to Hub1.
-The VNet will learn only the default RFC 1918 addresses and not any specific routes.

 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/d019ef47-a378-44df-99d2-46c7ebf2dcd0)

 **Azure VNet VM Effective Routes**
+The yellow routes indicate that the Azure VNet VM has learned the default RFC 1918 addresses (10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16).
+The VNet will learn only the default RFC 1918 addresses and not any specific routes.
 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/65c5cd43-709b-41d5-834b-a34dbf00c5fc)

 **Palo Alto Traffic Inspection**